-Use an automotive brake line tubing cutter to cut the seal housing tube, never a hacksaw as this will leave metal filings in the air system.

-Insert the free end of the seal housing tube into the bulkhead fitting until it protrudes approximately 8mm [5/16"] through the other side.

-From the outside of the housing, assemble one of the small O-rings over the top of the short length of seal housing tube protruding through the bulkhead fitting.

-Install the brass spacer.

-Install the second small O-ring after the spacer.

-While holding the seal housing tube into the bulkhead fitting, insert the chamfered end of the center compression nut over the extended tube as shown in the assembly diagram (Fig. 10.), and screw it into the bulkhead body, and tighten using Pozidriv #3
+NOTE: Use an automotive brake line tubing cutter to cut the seal housing tube, never a hacksaw as this will leave metal filings in the air system. the free end of the seal housing tube into the bulkhead fitting protrudes approximately 8mm [5/16"] through the other side. over the the outside of the housing, assemble one of the small O-rings ne top of the short length of seal housing tube protruding ph the bulkhead fitting. ☐ Install the brass spacer. ☐ Install the second small O-ring after the spacer. the ch holding the seal housing tube into the bulkhead fitting, insert amfered end of the center compression nut over the ded tube as shown in the assembly diagram (Fig. 10.), and it into the bulkhead body, and tighten using Pozidriv #3 driver.